CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 ```

 <img src="shellfish_bacteria_analysis_files/figure-gfm/plot_glm_emms_plus-1.png" style="display: block; margin: auto;" />
-So the the predicted values still match the observed geometric means.
+So the predicted values still match the observed geometric means.
 Note that these geometric means are slightly higher than the ones
 produced by fitting our non-detect corrected data, or fitting the
 version with non-detects scaled to half the nominal reporting limit,